Liability is determined in a ridesharing accident by confirming:

 You Must First Determine if the Rideshare Driver Was Working at the Time

-If a rideshare driver caused your accident in Lafayette, one of the ways liability is determined is by confirming if they were working at the time it occurred.
-It is only recently that ridesharing companies, also known as transportation network companies (TNCs), were made to insure their drivers if they were involved in an accident while engaging with their services.
+If a rideshare driver caused your accident in Lafayette, one of the ways liability is determined is by confirming if the driver was working at the time.
+Ridesharing companies, also known as transportation network companies (TNCs), must insure their drivers if they are involved in an accident while performing ridesharing services.

-Liability for these accidents may be nuanced by how the rideshare driver was engaged with the ridesharing app during the accident.
+Liability for these accidents may depend on how the rideshare driver was engaged with the ridesharing app during the accident.
 Consider the following scenarios:

 - The rideshare driver has the app on and is waiting for a rider: Once the driver begins engaging with the rideshare app, the ridesharing company begins to have some liability.
-If the app is on but the driver has not received a ride request, the driver’s personal auto insurance company may be contacted first.
-However, if the driver’s personal policy does not cover them, the ridesharing company may cover the accident.
+If the app is on, but the driver has not received a ride request, an accident victim may contact the driver’s personal auto insurance company first.
+However, if the driver’s personal policy does not cover them, the ridesharing company may cover the accident, up to policy limits.